Introduction to CSS: Learn How to Style Your Web Pages from Scratch

 This is the final result of the project:

-The full project is available at the following link in my GitHub repository:
+The complete project is available at the following link in my GitHub repository:

 https://github.com/karlacabanas01/widget-clima-css